dxing97/subs2cia/USAGE.md

                         first.
 Use --list-streams for a list of available streams and their indices.
   -b, --batch           If set, attempts to split input files into groups, one
-                        output file per group.
+                        set of outputs per group.
 Groups are determined by file names.
 If two files share the same root name, such as "video0.mkv" and "video0.srt", then they are part of the same group.
+If file names contain a language code as a suffix, then the suffix will also be ignored (e.g. "video1.eng.flac" and "video1.ja.srt"
-  -u, --dry-run         If set, will analyze input files but won't demux or
-                        generate any output files
+                        will be grouped together under "video1") -u, --dry-run         If set, will analyze input files but won't demux or generate any output files
   -o <name>, --output-name <name>